Great Peacemaker: Influence on the United States constitution

-Iroquois dominance
+Haudenosaunee dominance

 The Great Peacemaker established a council of clan and village chiefs to govern the confederacy.
 In each tribe, which had matrilineal kinship systems of descent and property-holding, power was shared between the sexes.
 Men held the positions of hereditary chiefs through their mother's line; clan mothers ruled on the fitness of chiefs and could depose any that they opposed.
 Most decisions in council were made by consensus, to which each representative had an equal voice.
-Early anthropologist Lewis H. Morgan attributed the regional dominance achieved by the Iroquois to their superior organization and coordination compared to other tribes; George Hunt also thought there was a factor of economic determinism, with their need for furs for the European trade and their superior geographic position controlling most of central and western New York.
-The oral laws and customs of the Great Law of Peace became the constitution of the Iroquois Confederacy, established by the 16th century or earlier.
+Early anthropologist Lewis H. Morgan attributed the regional dominance achieved by the Haudenosaunee to their superior organization and coordination compared to other tribes; George Hunt also thought there was a factor of economic determinism, with their need for furs for the European trade and their superior geographic position controlling most of central and western New York.
+The oral laws and customs of the Great Law of Peace became the constitution of the Haudenosaunee Confederacy, established by the 16th century or earlier.